Vancouver: Architecture

 The Vancouver Art Gallery is housed downtown in the neoclassical former courthouse built in 1906.
 The courthouse building was designed by Francis Rattenbury, who also designed the British Columbia Parliament Buildings and the Empress Hotel in Victoria, and the lavishly decorated second Hotel Vancouver.
 The 556-room Hotel Vancouver, opened in 1939 and the third by that name, is across the street with its copper roof.
 The Gothic-style Christ Church Cathedral, across from the hotel, opened in 1894 and was declared a heritage building in 1976.

 There are several modern buildings in the downtown area, including the Harbour Centre, the Vancouver Law Courts and surrounding plaza known as Robson Square (designed by Arthur Erickson) and the Vancouver Library Square (designed by Moshe Safdie and DA Architects), reminiscent of the Colosseum in Rome, and the recently completed Woodward's building Redevelopment (designed by Henriquez Partners Architects).

-The original BC Hydro headquarters building (designed by Ron Thom and Ned Pratt) at Nelson and Burrard Streets is a modernist high-rise, now converted into the Electra condominia.
+The original BC Hydro headquarters building (designed by Ron Thom and Ned Pratt) at Nelson and Burrard Streets is a modernist high-rise, now converted into the Electra condominium.
 Also notable is the "concrete waffle" of the MacMillan Bloedel building on the north-east corner of the Georgia and Thurlow intersection.

 A prominent addition to the city's landscape is the giant tent-frame Canada Place (designed by Zeidler Roberts Partnership Partnership, MCMP & DA Architects), the former Canada Pavilion from the 1986 World Exposition, which includes part of the Convention Centre, the Pan-Pacific Hotel, and a cruise ship terminal.
 Two modern buildings that define the southern skyline away from the downtown area are City Hall and the Centennial Pavilion of Vancouver General Hospital, both designed by Townley and Matheson in 1936 and 1958, respectively.

 A collection of Edwardian buildings in the city's old downtown core were, in their day, the tallest commercial buildings in the British Empire.
 These were, in succession, the Carter-Cotton Building (former home of The Province newspaper), the Dominion Building (1907) and the Sun Tower (1911), the former two at Cambie and Hastings Streets and the latter at Beatty and Pender Streets.

 The Sun Tower's cupola was finally exceeded as the Empire's tallest commercial building by the elaborate Art Deco Marine Building in the 1920s.
 The Marine Building is known for its elaborate ceramic tile facings and brass-gilt doors and elevators, which make it a favourite location for movie shoots.
-Topping the list of tallest buildings in Vancouver is Living Shangri-La at 201 m and 62 storeys.
-The second-tallest building in Vancouver is the Trump International Hotel and Tower at 188 m, followed by the Private Residences at Hotel Georgia, at 156 m.
+Topping the list of tallest buildings in Vancouver is Living Shangri-La, the tallest building in BC at 201 m and 62 storeys.
+The second-tallest building in Vancouver is the Paradox Hotel Vancouver at 188 m, followed by the Private Residences at Hotel Georgia, at 156 m.
 The fourth-tallest is One Wall Centre at 150 m and 48 storeys, followed closely by the Shaw Tower at 149 m.